 - c) Therefore, there is an urgent need to explore some measures to overcome these challenges and to match the curriculum and structure of business education to better fit the needs of changes in both in the industrial and services sectors within the country.

 - d) Moreover, it is also important to properly assess the quality of commerce education imparted to the students in various institutions for proper decision making regarding selection and recruitment by potential employers.

 So, the researchers have taken up the study to analyze the issues and challenges before commerce education in India.
-This research will be helpful to point out the issues and challenges of the commerce education in India and it will helpful to the policy makers in making appropriate policies and suggest measures for improvement in Education system of the country.
+This research will be helpful to point out the issues and challenges of commerce education in India and it will helpful to the policymakers in making appropriate policies and suggesting measures for improvement in education system of the country.

 Importance of Commerce Education

 Commerce education had developed to support the growing needs of business houses.
 However, over the years, there has been a fundamental shift in the very approach of commerce education; from a professional to theoretical education.
 At this juncture, there is a need to redefine commerce education in the changing scenario and strengthen it further.